 - Fictionophile gets blamed for two additions this week, both thrillers.
 Lynne featured The Day She Died on her Throwback Thursday post as an old favorite revisited – I always enjoy reading books that have stuck with someone months after they read it.
 And even though I’m always a bit hesitant to read books where a missing child is the center of the mystery, her review of What She Knew just sounded too intriguing to pass up!

 - Cleopatra Reads Books definitely wins the award for weighing down the TBR with a hefty THREE entries!
 I really do keep meaning to read something by Tammy Cohen and also by Lisa Jewell.
 In the meantime, I guess I’ll keep adding their titles to the list thanks to Cleo’s recommendations, because she really does love both of these authors!
 And proving that I’m not as good at avoiding things as I like to think I am, I added another book with a missing child as a central plot – Little Sister.

 - Finally, I came across two random books on lists that sounded engaging – Dragon’s Green by Scarlett Thomas and Words in Deep Blue by Cath Crowley.

 Off the General TBR:

-Total for the General TBR: 884 – up three!
+Grand Total for the General TBR: 792 (up seven)